MicrosoftDocs/microsoft-365-community/Community/where-tenant-display-name-is-used.md

 # Change your organization's display name

 You can make changes to your organization profile, such as your organization name, but this change has far reaching implications. **You must be a global admin to update this information.**
+For more information on changing your organizational profile, see [this article](https://learn.microsoft.com/en-us/microsoft-365/admin/manage/change-address-contact-and-more?view=o365-worldwide)

 ## Edit organization information